TaQ-DiT: Time-aware Quantization for Diffusion Transformers: Abstract

 \section{Abstract}

 Transformer-based diffusion models, dubbed Diffusion Transformers (DiTs), have achieved state-of-the-art performance in image and video generation tasks.
 However, their large model size and slow inference speed limit their practical applications, calling for model compression methods such as quantization.
-Unfortunately, existing DiT quantization methods overlook (1) the impact of reconstruction and (2) the varying quantization sensitivities across different layers, which hinder their achievable performance.
+Unfortunately, existing DiT quantization methods overlook (1) the impact of reconstruction\lxyRR{, a widely used method to calibrate quantization parameters,} and (2) the varying quantization sensitivities across different layers, which hinder their achievable performance.
 To tackle these issues, we propose innovative time-aware quantization for DiTs (TaQ-DiT).
 Specifically, (1) we observe a non-convergence issue when reconstructing weights and activations separately during quantization and introduce a joint reconstruction method to resolve this problem.
 (2) We discover that Post-GELU activations are particularly sensitive to quantization due to their significant variability across different denoising steps as well as extreme asymmetries and variations within each step.
-To address this, we propose time-variance-aware transformations to facilitate more effective quantization.
+To address this, we propose time-variance-aware \lxyRR{static} transformations to facilitate more effective quantization.
 Experimental results show that when quantizing DiTs' weights to 4-bit and activations to 8-bit (W4A8), our method significantly surpasses previous quantization methods.
+Codes are available at \url{https://github.com/6xy-liu/Taq-DiT.git}.